cdavidmaxey/cdavidmaxey.github.io/_posts/2017-06-01-Strategies-for-Students with-Attention-Difficulties.md

     <li><h6>Word bank</h6>.
 Keep a word bank or dictionary of new or “hard-to-read” sight-vocabulary words.</li>
     <li><h6>Board games for reading comprehension</h6>.
 Play board games that provide practice with target reading-comprehension skills or sight-vocabulary words.</li>
     <li><h6>Computer games for reading comprehension</h6>.
 Schedule computer time for the child to have drill-and-practice with sight vocabulary words.</li>
-    <li><h6>Audiobooks</h6> (or “recorded books”), available from many libraries, can stimulate interest in traditional reading and can be used to reinforce and complement reading lessons.</li>
+    <li><h6>Audiobooks</h6>, available from many libraries, can stimulate interest in traditional reading and can be used to reinforce and complement reading lessons.</li>
     <li><h6>Summary materials</h6>.
 Allow and encourage students to use published book summaries, synopses, and digests of major reading assignments to review (not replace) reading assignments.</li>
 </ul>
 <h5>Phonics</h5>